-Spring is just around the corner and in many areas Farmers’ Markets are opening for business.
-Shopping at your local Farmers’ Market is truly a green way of life.
-Not only will you be supporting family farmers and local growing but food from our farmers is always fresh and generally safer with many farmers choosing to use organic growing standards.
-A huge health benefit of farmers markets is that they have the potential to encourage consumers to change their diets and eat seasonally.
+Spring is here, and in many areas, Farmers’ Markets are opening for business.
+Deciding to shop local Farmers’ Market is truly a green way of life.
+Not only will you be supporting family farmers and local growing, but food from our farmers is always fresh and generally safer, with many farmers choosing to use organic growing standards.
+A huge health benefit when you shop local farmers’ markets is that they have the potential to encourage consumers to change their diets and eat seasonally.
 And the taste of locally grown food, well, it stands above most everything you will find in your local grocery store!

-Affordability.
-A survey of Vermont farmers markets found that prices for produce were comparable with or cheaper than supermarket prices for most conventionally raised vegetables.
-For organic items, the farmers market prices were almost 40 percent lower!
+A survey of Vermont farmer’s markets found that prices for produce were comparable with or cheaper than supermarket prices for most conventionally raised vegetables.
+For organic items, the farmers’ market prices were almost 40 percent lower!

-Knowing where your food comes from is becoming more and more important in this day and age of chemicals, GMOs and irradiation of food.
-I encourage you to take some time to find out the location of your farmers’ markets and give them a visit this weekend.
+Knowing where your food comes from is becoming more important in this day and age of chemicals, GMOs, and food irradiation.
+I encourage you to take some time to find out the location of and then shop your local farmers’ markets — how about giving them a visit this weekend?
 Below are some websites that can help you find your local farmers’ markets.
 Enjoy!

 USDA Farmers’ Market search engine